-Lancing is a minor surgical method to release pus and pressure from the affected area.
+Lancing is a minor surgical method to treat pilonidal cyst.
+This procedure releases pus and pressure from the area that is affected by the cyst.
 It is done by making a small incision into the abscess, allowing the pus and other remains to drain out of the cyst.
-Once, the liquid is drained completely, the cyst is then packed with sterile gauze.
+Once, the liquid drains out of the cyst completely, the cyst is then packed with sterile gauze.

 Incision and drainage

-Incision and drainage is a minor surgical procedure by which the cyst is removed, but the wound is not closed.
-This will allow the release of pus and pressure from the skin and let it heal on its own.
-The recovery normally takes about two months.
+Incision and drainage is a minor surgical procedure to remove the pilonidal cyst where there is no closure to the wounds.
+This allows the release of pus and pressure from the skin and let it heal on its own.
+The complete recovery after incision and drainage normally takes about two months.

 Incision, drainage, the closing of the wound

-In this procedure, the wound is closed after draining of the cyst.
+In this procedure of treating pilonidal cyst, the surgeon closes the wound after draining of the cyst.

 Cleft lift or cleft closure

-Developed by Dr. John Bascom, cleft lifting is normally performed if a pilonidal cyst has failed to heal.
-This method involves the removal of infected tissue which is more extensive than it appears on the surface.
+Developed by Dr. John Bascom, cleft lifting normally takes place if a pilonidal cyst fails to heal.
+Cleft lift is a lesser complicated method than all the above-mentioned methods.
+This method involves the removal of tissue which is more extensive than it appears on the surface.

-Also Read: How to stop recurrence of Pilonidal Cyst
+- How to stop recurrence of Pilonidal Cyst?